A Documentary about the Antinuclear Movement

 The main focus of the documentary is the Diablo Canyon Nuclear Power plant near San Luis Obispo (called “both the most studied and the most dangerous nuclear plant in the country”) and the dynamic, grassroots protest movement—spearheaded by the Abalone Alliance and the Mothers for Peace—that rallied to oppose the opening of the embattled nuclear plant.

-A QUESTION OF POWER takes us behind the scenes of the organizing meetings of the Abalone Alliance, to non-violence training, to the “back country” next to the nuclear plant, inside the plant with its hundreds of design flaws, and inside the Nuclear Regulatory Commission which was forced to withdraw the plant’s low-power license after the shocking revelation of the embarassing design flaws.
-We see buses of anti-nuclear activists arriving to form a three week blockade at the Diablo Canyon gates in 1981, and hear musician Jackson Browne defending his civil disobedience at a San Luis Obispo courthouse after his arrest for tresspassing at the blockade (“I consider my actions to be patriotic”).
+A QUESTION OF POWER takes us behind the scenes of the organizing meetings of the Abalone Alliance, to non-violence training, to the “back country” next to the nuclear plant, inside the plant with its hundreds of design flaws, and inside the Nuclear Regulatory Commission which was forced to withdraw the plant’s low-power license after the shocking revelation of the embarrassing design flaws.
+We see buses of anti-nuclear activists arriving to form a three week blockade at the Diablo Canyon gates in 1981, and hear musician Jackson Browne defending his civil disobedience at a San Luis Obispo courthouse after his arrest for trespassing at the blockade (“I consider my actions to be patriotic”).

 We see families and children joining the blockade, and the jubilation felt by Abalone Alliance organizers when former Governor Jerry Brown endorsed their efforts to block the plant’s license.
 The documentary also features prominent pro-nuclear spokespeople including former Atomic Energy Commission Director Dixie Lee Ray, Nuclear Regulatory Commission chairman Nunzio Palladino and former PG&E board chairman Frederick W. Mielke, Jr. Plant workers are also featured praising the benefits of nuclear power: “It’s the cleanest, most environmentally benign form of electrical generation that we have.
 If I had the option, I’d build a house right here next to the plant.”